Assessments

 At PsychWell, our autism assessments are available for children and adults.
 Each assessment is designed to offer greater insight into how communication, social interaction, and behaviour patterns shape day-to-day experiences.

-What is involved in an autism assessment?
+What an autism assessment involves

 At PsychWell, we have designed our process to be considered, staged, and transparent, so that families may feel well-informed and confident throughout each step, without unnecessary cost or stress.